Carbon neutrality: why and how?

 Focusing on renewable energies (RE&R)!

 Reducing CO2 emissions begins with our own practices; we are committed to controlling the energy consumption of our facilities and those of our subsidiaries.
-We promote eco-gestures and we affirm a digital sobriety approach by aiming for the Sustainable IT label.
+We promote eco-gestures and we affirm a digital sobriety approach.

 Our website has been designed with a sustainable approach: because digital technology emits 4% of the world's greenhouse gases, www.dalkia.fr has been lightened.